Dre Campbell Farm

 Sluggo also contains iron phosphates that disrupt the feeding patterns of some garden pests, leading to starvation and death.
 It is considered an organic method of pest control.

 Sluggo is in a pelleted formula and comes in a shaker-top container for easy use.
-If using on the soil, dampen the ground first, and then sprinkle the pellets around the targeted area.
+If using on the soil, dampen the ground first, then sprinkle the pellets around the targeted area.

 9. Essentria IC-3